I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Let’s take our example from above and show how you can go overboard with your sales copy.

-In this example, I’ve completely overwhelmed the reader.
+In this example, we’ve completely overwhelmed the reader.
 The first three sentences don’t communicate anything of value — they’re standard, vague examples of sales copy.

 Less is always more.

-I love surveys and polls.
-I love email feedback even more.
-They tell me what my target customer really wants.
+We love surveys and polls.
+We love email feedback even more.
+They tell what the target customer really wants.

 You need to know those details.